ReFirmLabs/centrifuge-cli/docs/POLICY.md

 ```
 # Command options:
 --policy-yaml : location of policy rules file (see below)
---explain : adds "reasons" column to all reports which explains why policy failed / what needs to be fixed
---verbose : outputs details on compliance check logic
 --report-template : location of mustache-based template for compliance report

 # Check your policy against Centrifuge report 1234 and output CSV format (default)